Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Far Case

 Now note that Equation~\ref{ePG4} gives precisely this result for $\hat{\bf r}_i = -\hat{\bf n}$, $\hat{\bf r}_s = +\hat{\bf n}$, and $\epsilon_p=1$.
 Therefore Equation~\ref{ePG4} is consistent with electromagnetic plate scattering theory.

 Since the plate scattering model is both physically-rigorous and simple to compute, it serves as a useful benchmark for path loss in channels employing a RIS in the far case.
 However it should be noted that connection between plate scattering and RIS scattering is not universal.
-The equivalence demonstrated here is attributable to the use of the proposed benchmark ($q=q_0$) element pattern model with $\lambda/2$ element spacing.
-While various other combinations of element pattern and spacing can yield the same absolute equivalence, it is \emph{not} true that \emph{any} combination of element pattern and spacing will yield this equivalence.
-What \emph{is} universal, however, is the $r_i^2 r_s^2$ range dependence of path loss in the far case.
+The equivalence demonstrated here is attributable to the use of the proposed $q=q_0$ element pattern model with $\lambda/2$ element spacing.
+While various other combinations of element pattern and spacing can yield the same equivalence, it is \emph{not} true that \emph{any} combination of element pattern and spacing will yield this equivalence.